 7. Reorganise Your Garden

-If you plan to reorganize your garden space, February is the right time to do it since most of the shrubs and trees are dormant.
+If you plan to reorganise your garden space, February is the right time to do it if you plan to reorganise your garden space since most of the shrubs and trees are dormant.

 8. Divide And Plant Your Bulbs & Start Some Seed

 Divide large clumps of bulbs (such as snowdrops) and plant those that need planting ‘in the green’.
 If you have any summer bulbs (such as lilies, Liatris, begonias, eucomis, and gloxinias), you can plant them in pots indoors.